ogabrielinacio/ESP32-Rust-Samples/README.md

 5. Generating Projects from Templates

-There are to tools to create projects in Rust on ESP32
+There are two tools to create projects in Rust on ESP32

 - [esp-template](https://github.com/esp-rs/esp-template) - `no_std` template.
 - [esp-idf-template](https://github.com/esp-rs/esp-idf-template) - `std` template.